tudarmstadt-lt/frameparsing/README.md

 ## BabelNet Dependencies

 This software uses BabelNet API of version 2.5.1 that is not distributed via Maven.
-However, it is necessary to install two dependencies: `babelnet-api` and `jlt`.
+However, it is necessary to install three dependencies: `babelnet-api`, `jlt`, and `jwi`.

 ```bash
 $ cd BabelNet-API-2.5.1